Innovations of Note

 ABA Rule 1.2(c) (Limited Scope)

 The scope of services to be provided by a lawyer may be limited by agreement with the client or by the terms under which the lawyer’s services are made available to the client.
+Representation provided through a legal aid agency may be subject to limitations on the types of cases the agency handles.
 When a lawyer has been retained by an insurer to represent an insured, for example, the representation may be limited to matters related to the insurance coverage.
 A limited representation may be appropriate because the client has limited objectives for the representation.
 In addition, the terms upon which representation is undertaken may exclude specific means that might otherwise be used to accomplish the client’s objectives.
 Such limitations may exclude actions that the client thinks are too costly or that the lawyer regards as repugnant or imprudent.

 All agreements concerning a lawyer’s representation of a client must accord with the Rules of Professional Conduct and other law.
-See, e.g., Rules 1.1, 1.8 and 5.6, and Supreme Court Rules 13(c)(6) and 137(e).
+See, e.g., ERs 1.1, 1.8 and 5.6.

 ABA Rule 5.4(a) (Fee-sharing)